 Why you should check them out: While many of the other blogs mentioned offer general sales advice, Salesflare caters specifically to small businesses in the B2B space.
 The blog reflects that, with plenty of posts designed to help small businesses grow.
 For cold sales experts working in this niche, you'll find plenty of high-quality posts put together by the team.
 Posts vary from giving a concise overview of a topic to in-depth guides and masterclasses, all of which with plenty of pics and gifs to break up the knowledge bombs.

 Top cold sales post: The Subtle Art Of Following Up With Automation

 The Salesflare Growth Strategist, Gilles DC, has produced one of the most complete and comprehensive guides on follow-ups, answering every question you ever had and a few more besides.
 The level of detail makes it perfect for cold sales experts.

 Who: G2 (formerly G2 Crowd) is a resource for business software and services reviews.
 In their own words: “We're changing the way decisions are made.
 Until recently, selecting business solutions was hard, risky, and inherently biased.
 G2's real-time and unbiased user reviews help you objectively assess what is best for your business.”

 Why you should check them out: Come for the software reviews, stay for the sales advice.
 While many of us have probably used G2 to check out what tool to add to our sales stack, they have far more to offer.
-Their learning hub covers a wider range of categories, including design and productivity, but they also offer plenty of posts on sales that can help you level up from a range of experts (including Reply’s very own Lucy Literado!).
+Their learning hub covers a wider range of categories, including design and productivity, but they also offer plenty of sales posts that can help you level up from a range of top sales experts (including Reply's very own Lucy Literado!).